UConn vs. Miami (FL): Odds, spread, over/under - NCAA Tournament Final Four

 UConn vs. Miami (FL): Odds, spread, over/under and other Vegas lines - NCAA Tournament Final Four

-The UConn Huskies (29-8) and Miami Hurricanes (29-7) will play on Saturday for a spot in the NCAA Tournament national championship game.
-This Final Four showdown starts at 8:49 PM at NRG Stadium (airing on CBS).
+The No. 4 seed UConn Huskies (29-8) and No. 5 seed Miami Hurricanes (29-7) will both try to secure a spot in the NCAA Tournament national championship game when they meet in the Final Four on Saturday at NRG Stadium, tipping off at 8:49 PM, airing on CBS.

-You can check out odds, spreads, over/unders and more across multiple sportsbooks for the UConn vs. Miami (FL) matchup in this article.

 UConn vs. Miami (FL) Game Info